-Slazenger became the largest manufacturer of tennis balls in the world.
+How did Slazenger became the largest distributor of sports equipment in the world?

 Ralph Slazenger (1844 – 1910) was born in Warrington to a family of German Jewish origin.
 He attended Manchester Grammar School and Forster’s College in Cheetham before joining the family firm of tailors in Manchester.